Jab2870/grunt-markdown-site/README.md

  * [x] Give option for url structure
  * [x] Add hierarchy to pages so in global docs object
  * [x] Add option to automatically generate archive pages
- * [ ] Improve default template
  * [ ] Build system for generating menus
+ * [ ] Improve templating system
  - [ ] Give the option to compile to things other than HTML
  - [ ] Look for files other than .md as source files
  - [ ] Run Pandoc command asynchronous.

-### Note
+### Notes

 This section is for my reference.
-I will put notes here for how I plan on doing things
+I will put notes here for how I plan on doing things.
+They might not make sense to people other than me

 #### Default template